-September 26, 2021, will be the eighth International Day for Total Elimination of Nuclear Weapons.
+September 26, 2022, is the ninth International Day for Total Elimination of Nuclear Weapons.

 Join people around the world in celebrating the vision of a nuclear weapons free world, raising awareness and calling on their leaders to advance nuclear disarmament.

 The day is part of the UN High Level period running from September 21 (UN Day for Peace) until October 2 (UN Day for Non-violence).

 We encourage you to endorse Protect People and the Planet: Appeal for a Nuclear-Weapon-Free World, join the Move the Nuclear Weapons Money social media action, and call on your government to promote nuclear disarmament at the UN High Level Meeting on the Total Elimination of Nuclear Weapons September 26, 2022.
 Details below.